PremT0301/HireLens/README.md

-# SmartHireAI - The Intelligent Recruitment Ecosystem
+# HireLens AI - The Intelligent Recruitment Ecosystem

-**SmartHireAI** is a comprehensive, full-stack recruitment platform driven by advanced machine learning.
+**HireLens AI** is a comprehensive, full-stack recruitment platform driven by advanced machine learning.
 It bridges the gap between talent and opportunity by automating resume screening, role validation, and skill-gap analysis.

 This document serves as the **complete manual** for the project, covering its architecture, installation, technical implementation, and a detailed guide to every functionality.